Frequently Asked Questions

 All degree candidates—undergraduates, as well as candidates from the Graduate School and the university’s professional schools—participate in the ceremony on Old Campus on Monday.
 The ceremony is outdoors, rain or shine, in order to accommodate the more than 15,000 friends and family members who wish to attend.
 A more intimate atmosphere—under cover if the weather is bad—exists in the separate diploma ceremonies for each residential college, the Graduate School, and the professional schools.
 These diploma ceremonies follow the Old Campus ceremony and typically start at noon.

 Degrees are conferred upon all candidates during the Commencement ceremony, but students do not receive individual diplomas.
 At the Old Campus ceremony, symbolic diplomas are presented to student marshals, who accept them on behalf of fellow degree candidates.
-Individual diplomas are distributed at a separate ceremony in each residential college and professional school.
+The official Latin diplomas are distributed at a separate ceremony in each residential college and professional school.
 Diplomas for the Graduate School are presented in Woolsey Hall and Horchow Hall.

 Diploma ceremonies in some colleges and schools may last until 1:45 p.m., so lunch could be later than usual for many guests.
 A packed snack might be prudent, especially for younger or older family members.